 Dictation is a skill that every schoolchild needs to master.
 It helps children learn to read and write fluently and it also helps them develop their vocabulary.
 But many children struggle to achieve these objectives because they lack the practice.

-The dictation exercises designed to help you teach your pupils to write fluently, accurately and quickly.
+The dictation exercises designed to help you teach your learners to write fluently, accurately and quickly.
 The exercises cover different topics, such as numbers, punctuation marks, symbols, capitalisation and spelling.
 Each exercise comes with its own set of instructions and examples so you can easily adapt it to suit your needs.

 Worksheet Generator for Custom Handwriting Practice